hpc-maths/LIB1d_md/README.md

 **Multi-domain time integration method with adaptive, implicit/explicit, and high-order coupling demonstrated for 1D lithium-ion batteries half-cell simulations at the microscale.**

-This repository provides Jupyter notebooks to reproduce the main results presented in [1].
+This repository provides Jupyter notebooks that can reproduce the main results presented in [1].

 Before running the notebooks, please check if the dependencies are installed